Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 RDS instances in the production environment are not started and stopped because the database is used most of the time.
 Starting and stopping RDS instances was not chosen for the test environment either.

-Our sprint backlog is already filled to the brim, so it probably would have taken another couple of weeks before we could start working on it.
+The product backlog is already filled to the brim, so it probably would have taken another couple of weeks before we could start working on it.
-Reserving the instances is just a couple of clicks, so we decided to reserve our production and test instances for one year.
+Reserving the instances is just a couple of clicks, so reserving production and test instances for one year seemed cost optimal given the backlog.

 It is difficult to predict the workload on the production database for years to come.
 Hence, reserving RDS instances for one year with partial upfront payment seems the best option for now.